wjakethompson/jayhawkdown/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-There were no ERRORs, WARNINGs, or NOTEs.
+* This is a new release.

 ## Reverse dependencies